sfambach/esp32/boards/HighGrow/src/HiGrowESP32MQTT/README.md

 # My Adoption of Claus Kuehnels HiGow MQTT Project

 ## Changelog

+### Initial changes
+Fix error wrong Integer value size
+Put all settings in the setting credentials.h
+Create own structure for MQTT
+... and some more i can't no longer remember ;)

 ### 020212104 I Have done some changes ...
 MQTT Struture to be dynamically filled by defines Added a JSON Mqtt which is easier to parse by node red